Torn Rotator Cuff Exercises

 - Any other situation where you need to draw the pain and inflammation out of your shoulder.

-Boost Your Healing Rate: - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Deep Tissue Regeneration Therapy
+Boost Your Healing Rate: - Improve Circulation, Soften Scar Tissue & Prevent Re-Injury with Soft Tissue Repair Therapy

 There are a lot of people that think their rotator cuff tear is gone after their swelling and inflammation are gone and their shoulder feels better.
 They also make the mistake of returning to regular activities too soon without proper time for healing.
 The truth is that healing takes time and after the swelling is gone your rotator cuff injury isn't even close to being fully healed.